-Cushion – Dual density foams are used and they feel great.
-When you first put them on the comfortable and they continue to be comfortable and protective while playing.
-As we all know, foam isn’t typically the best when it comes to responsiveness but when it comes to impact absorption – it’s one of the best options around.
-The only cushion setup that I can compare it to is with the Li-Ning Way of Wade – which isn’t too useful with them being unavailable to most – but that is the only thing that it’s similar to.
+Chris: Dual density foams are used and they feel great.
+When you first put them on they’re comfortable and they continue to be comfortable and protective while playing.
+As we all know, foam isn’t typically the best when it comes to responsiveness, but when it comes to impact absorption – it’s one of the best options around.
+The only cushion setup that I can compare it to is the Li-Ning Way of Wade – which isn’t too useful with them being unavailable to most – but that’s the only thing it’s similar to.

-Material – Synthetics are used throughout the upper in old school fashion – in layers panels which add durability and support.
+Chris: Synthetics are used throughout the upper in old school fashion – in layered panels which add durability and support.
 The coating featured on the materials is sort of like rubber so they can withstand a heavy beating.
 There is a small break-in period but it’s not painful, just a period of adjustment.

-Fit – I felt they fit a bit wide and with my feet being narrow I felt going down ½ size was appropriate.
+Chris: I felt they fit a bit wide so for narrow footers I feel going down ½ size is appropriate.
 If you are ever unsure of sizing, it’s safest to just go with the size you typically purchase as this is merely a suggestion based on my foot shape.

 Lockdown is solid, from all aspects.
 Not really any issues at all once laced up fully and after ensuring I had the appropriate size for myself.
 They might be built like a 90’s shoe but they secure the foot much better than most of them.

-Support – There is a TPU based shank in place for torsional support and functions just like any other support shank.
+Chris: There is a TPU based shank in place for torsional support and it functions just like any other support shank.
 The rest of the support comes from the upper and outrigger.
 Plenty of overlay panels are in place for structural support along with the secure fit – support is definitely a highlight.

-Overall – If you are looking to widen your horizons when it comes to trying out brands, K1X should be one to consider.
-I understand that Nike and Jordan Brand are the two main power houses but if you don’t go outside the box ever once in a while then you’ll end up missing out on quite a few gems.
+Chris: If you’re looking to widen your horizons when it comes to trying out brands, K1X should be one to consider.
+I understand that Nike and Jordan Brand are the two main power houses but if you don’t go outside the box every once in a while then you’ll end up missing out on quite a few gems.